DylanMeeus/springboot_jwt_blog/_posts/build-a-polymer-app-from-authentication-to-calling-an-api.md

 ### Setup and Dependencies

-Create a new directory and `init` a fresh Polymer starter kit app, then `serve` it:
+Create a new directory, `init` a fresh Polymer starter kit app, then `serve` it:

 ```
 polymer init starter-kit